MohammadAIProgramer/get_medical_data_1/README.md

 ## Suggested Improvements & Roadmap

 - Split `uploadRecord()` into separate `buildFormDataFromUI()` and `sendFormData()` functions for single responsibility and testability.
-- Add unit tests for `formBuilder` using mocked DOM inputs and file objects.
+- Add unit tests for `utils` using mocked DOM inputs and file objects.
 - Add server-side authorization and per-user access control for records.
 - Provide a small CLI or admin UI for browsing saved patient records and downloading metadata.